-Evidence: (for the assessment of Likelihood) - The University has held a full Tier 4 Licence under the UK Government's Points-based Immigration system since February 2009 and has maintained its licence since that date.
+Evidence: (for the assessment of Likelihood) - The University has held a full Student Visa Sponsorship Licence (previously Tier 4 Licence) under the UK Government's Points-based Immigration system since February2009 and has maintained its licencesince that date.
 In 2015, the UK's Visa and Immigration Service (UKVI) Higher Education Audit Team (HEAT) audited our compliance in relation to the recruitment and admission, record-keeping and monitoring engagement of international students.
-The University's internal auditors have also monitored our ongoing compliance with these requirements .
+The University's internal auditors have also monitored our ongoing compliance with these requirements.